zeekwired/sales-predictions/README.md

     - Train R2: 0.6039330279227335
     - Test R2: 0.5947024005843626

 - The choosen model was `Decision Tree Regressor Model`.
 - For the testing set, 0.59% of the variance in y was explained by X.
 - The Mean Absolut Error was off by $738.48
 - The Mean Squared Error was $1,118,206.87
 - The Root Mean Squared Error calculated $1057.45 Using this model would not be perferred considering the prediction that it created.
 Taking in consideration of the regression metrics from the models performance, there is a discrepancy between the R2 values and the Root Mean Squared.
 Also, the Mean Squared Error is too high to consider predicting with this model.

+## Recommendations
+Item Sales Insights
+- Item sales for outlets and by types can help you achieve maxium effiency with item sales.
+- By look at outlet types and what item MRP have you can deteremine what types should open in certain area's and what items have a better selling point.

+Model Performance
+- Overall, the best model in this analysis would have to be `DecisionTreeRegression`.
+There is still some basis affecting the models prediction, but it outperforms the `LinearRegression` model by far.
+## Limitations & Next Steps
+Now, I will continue forming this analysis to make it suitable for real world application.
+This is a starting point as in the future I will be dealing more with models and visualiztions like these.
+## For Further Information
+Contact information for questions:
+- Zach Dawson
+- zachd4145@gmail.com